LuLANN/ComputingBlog/content/posts/introToFlask.md

 ### Writing the Driver Code
 ----

-The `{%  %}` indicates that there are parameters passed in there.
-This is a simple template for our navigating system where the middle section will be replaced with different html blocks depending on the URL that the user chose.
+The `{%  %}` characters indicates that there are parameters being passed in to the function.
+This is a simple template for our navigating system where the middle block will be replaced with different html blocks depending on the URL that the user chose.

-An example of how to tell the html that you are continuing from the index html is the following:
+To instruct the html that you are continuing from the index html, add the following block:

     {% extends "index.html" %}
     {% block content %}